Once your UPMC transplant coordinator calls to let you know that you're on the lung transplant waiting list, the next phase of your journey begins.

 When a lung becomes available, you need to get to UPMC within four hours.

-Once on the waiting list, your lung transplant coordinator will schedule you for follow-up appointments, based on your personal needs.
+Once you are on the waiting list, your lung transplant coordinator will schedule you for follow-up appointments based on your personal needs.

 You will need to check in with your transplant coordinator at a minimum of every two weeks and come to UPMC at least every three months so the team can assess your condition.
 It's vital to keep your follow-up appointments.

-When your LAS reaches 50 or more, your lung transplant team will need to update your wait list status every two weeks.
+When your lung allocation score reaches 50 or more, your lung transplant team will need to update your wait list status every two weeks.
+This can be done via phone.

-Please inform your lung transplant coordinator if you have to travel more than four hours away from UPMC.
+Please inform your lung transplant coordinator if you will be more than four hours away from UPMC.

 We may also need to place you on inactive status if other health issues arise while you're waiting for a donor lung, or if you are unable to comply with the wait list rules.
 You will not be penalized if you choose to change your status to inactive.